ColdBlast/Scien/README.md

 # Scien
-A spreadsheet for science and engineering, instead of finance (a lightweight prototype)
+A spreadsheet built for science and engineering — not finance (a lightweight prototype)

 Spreadsheets were designed for finance.
 But scientists and engineers use them extensively, and it often feels like we are trying to shove a square peg into a round hole.
 Wouldn't it be great if there were a spreadsheet package designed for science and engineering, from the ground up?
 One that understands (and propagates) units and uncertainty?